keltia/octopress/source/_posts/2014-12-15-one-year-in-books.md

 If I manage to read even more books this year, I will update this article.

 You may have noticed that all of these are in English.
 Mostly due to my choice of reading genre, there are not that many French authors (although they fortunately exist) and for some reason, while I do love French, I pretty much prefer English ones.
 I also happen to really really hate most of the translations ; SciFi is not a major genre in France so many editors will not choose the better translators and it really shows{% fnin %}Don't start me on "Sparhawk" being translated as « Émouchet » in Eddings' books.
 Please don't.{% endfnin %}.
+I have been told the situation has improved though.

 There are some notable exceptions, the one I remember most particularly is Jean Bonnefoy who translated the [Hichhiker's Guide to the Galaxy](https://www.goodreads.com/book/show/11.The_Hitchhiker_s_Guide_to_the_Galaxy?ac=1) by [Douglas Adams](http://www.douglasadams.com/) most spectacularly or the one who did [Piers Anthony](http://www.hipiers.com/)'s books ; they deserve heartfelt thanks for their work.